mstubner/CBE3300B-Project/README.md

 **Transport phenomena:** The Cottrell equation arises from solving Fick's second law of diffusion for a semi-infinite planar electrode with a potential-step boundary condition.
 Current decay over time reflects depletion of the diffusion layer — a mass transport effect that governs the signal shape and informs both feature extraction strategy and the choice of measurement time window.

 **Reaction kinetics and operating windows:** CV characterization identified the activation-controlled regime (below ~0.2 V) versus the mass-transport-limited plateau (above ~0.35 V) for this strip system.
-Choosing 0.3 V places the operating point at the transition — where signal is maximized before transport limitations reduce sensitivity.
+Choosing 0.3 V places the operating point at the transition where signal is maximized before transport limitations reduce sensitivity.

 **Calibration as process modeling:** The experimentally derived calibration curve functions as a process model: it maps a measured variable (peak current) to a process output (glucose concentration).
-Constructing, validating, and refining this model — including identifying its failure modes at high concentrations — is directly analogous to process identification and control loop tuning.
+Constructing, validating, and refining this model, including identifying its failure modes at high concentrations, is directly analogous to process identification and control loop tuning.

 **Nonlinear kinetics and operating range:** The breakdown of linearity at high glucose concentrations reflects enzyme saturation — a Michaelis-Menten kinetic effect where the GOx reaction rate approaches $V_{\max}$ and no longer scales proportionally with substrate concentration.
 This is identical to the behavior of a first-order reaction transitioning to zero-order kinetics at high substrate concentration, a concept central to reactor design.
 The device's validated operating range (2.2–11.1 mM) is bounded by this nonlinearity on the high end.